apsc9/pic-in-pic/README.md

 This is a demo of picture-in-picture mode which is a common feature for most of the streaming platforms today.
-Besides the video , you can also add the other currently open files or tabs in this mode.
+Besides the video , you can also add the other currently open files or tabs in this mode.Live at : https://apsc9.github.io/pic-in-pic/